University Health Services

 - Avoiding vigorous exercise one hour before and after injections.

-- Picking up remaining serum(s) when leaving campus for semester breaks, graduation, withdrawal from university.
-Any serum remaining after May graduation ceremonies will be discarded.
+- Picking up remaining serum(s) when leaving campus for semester breaks, graduation, or withdrawal from university.
+Any serum remaining after graduation or withdrawal will be discarded.
 We do not mail/ship medications.
 NO EXCEPTIONS.

 Allergy Injection administration requirements:

-- Allergy injections will be given by appointment on Tuesdays and Fridays from 1-3 pm.
-This is done to ensure patient satisfaction and compliance.
+- Allergy injections will be given by appointment on Tuesdays and Fridays from 1 p.m. - 3 p.m.

-- Scheduling allergy injections is subject to change during interim periods and the summer semester.
+- Allergy injection clinic hours of operation are subject to change during interim periods and the summer semester.

 - You must adhere to the injection schedule as prescribed by your allergist.
 If you miss three (3) prescribed injections, you will be ineligible to receive your allergy injections at University Health Services and referred back to your allergist.